Valentin Belonogov: Style and critical reception

 Critics described Belonogov’s cinematography as both sensitive and powerful, noting his ability to use light and framing to convey psychological states of the characters and the emotional atmosphere of a scene.
 In assessments of Broken Wings, reviewers singled out his work for its nuanced use of naturalistic lighting and the way the camera confines the characters within the cramped apartment space, visually reflecting the family’s grief and sense of entrapment.

 Awards and honours

 Belonogov received numerous honours in both the Soviet Union and Israel.
 In 1994 he was awarded the "Golden Lens" prize named after cinematographer Gadi Danzig by the Israeli Guild of Film and Television Workers for his work on Cafe with Lemon.

-He won the Ophir Award for Best Cinematography twice, for Yana's Friends (1999) and Broken Wings (2002), and received additional Ophir nominations for Circus Palestina (1998), Something Good Will Happen to You (2005) and Etzba Elohim (Finger of God, 2008).
+He won the Ophir Award for Best Cinematography twice, for Saint Clare(1996), Yana's Friends (1999) and Broken Wings (2002), and received additional Ophir nominations for Circus Palestina (1998), Something Good Will Happen to You (2005) and Etzba Elohim (Finger of God, 2008).
 His work on Etzba Elohim also received recognition at the Jerusalem Film Festival.

 Personal life

-Belonogov was married to Tonya (Tanya) Belonogova; the couple had one daughter, Miri, and three grandchildren.
+Belonogov was married to Tonya Belonogova; the couple had one daughter, Miri, and three grandchildren.
 He died of cancer in Tel Aviv on 30 October 2024, at the age of 75, and was buried at Yarkon Cemetery.